 Foam Style Interfacing

 Similar in softness to foam, fleece better follows the drape of the fabric to which it is being layered.
 Living up to its name, fleece provides a density like a blanket, and it’s a good choice for totes that feature quilting.
 Fleece also adds thickness to your layers without adding a lot of weight, which is generally beneficial in the body of a bag.
-We used it on our Gathered Bucket Bag and Lightweight, Designer Backpack (again for the body, but not the flap; a mid-weight was used on the flap).
+We used it on our Gathered Bucket Bag and Lightweight Day Pack (again for the body, but not the flap; a mid-weight was used on the flap).

 When you need a little help to keep things crisp, a lightweight is a good choice.
 It keeps a lining pocket stable, gives the proper sharpness to a small flap, and is helpful when a project has multiple layers in a small size.
 In addition, if your fabric already has weight, you may not want to add much more.
 Hardly noticeable, lightweight interfacing smooths and sharpens.
 We used it on our Gathered Gift Bags and Double Zipper Device Sleeve